Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Admin Manager/about.md

 - Passwords and usernames are case-sensitive but may contain spaces.
 - You can add/remove admins and commands manually by editing the relevant files (commands.json/admins.json) or with handy commands.
-- Custom ban commands, including the ability to ban by IP, Hash or both.
+- Custom ban commands, including the ability to ban by IP or Hash.
-- Mute commands, including the ability to mute by IP, Hash or both.
+- Mute command includes the ability to mute by IP only (muting by hash will come in a future update).
-- Name ban command (ban desirable usernames).
+- Name ban command lets you block players from using a specific name.
+- Command spy (see commands executed by other players).
+- VIP messages (custom admin join messages).
+- Admin chat (custom text channel for admins only).

 Admin levels follow a hierarchy system.
 For example, if you add an admin by IP and Hash, the admin level will be the highest of the two.
 Furthermore, a player will inherit all commands from the admin levels below their own.